Shlhnj/strategicc/docs/reference/accounting.md

 | B | + `PhysicalUnit`, `PhysicalValuePerHa` | Adds a static physical flow account alongside Mode A's monetary one |
 | C | + `StockFlowSource` (`"flow:<Type>"` or `"stock:<Type>"`) | Physical quantity comes from the actual simulated Stock & Flow output; `ValuePerHa` is reinterpreted as price per physical unit |

-Modes can be mixed freely within the same file — different rows (even for the same class) can use different modes.
+Modes can be mixed freely within the same file, different rows (even for the same class) can use different modes.
 See [Guide 3](../guides/03_stockflow_full.md) for Mode C in detail, including the distinction between `flow:` (an annual service rate) and `stock:` (a standing asset value).

 ## `SEEAAccount`